-Mushrooms have a high water content and must be cooked over high heat long enough to remove the excess moisture.
+Mushrooms have high water content and must be cooked over high heat long enough to remove the excess moisture.
 I add a splash of water to the skillet to prevent them from burning before they can release their natural, flavorful juices.
 Undercooking mushrooms is a common mistake for both home cooks and chefs.
 I like to cook mushrooms until they are dark and crispy.
 They become sponge-like, soaking up the rich flavors of butter and herbs added in the cooking process.–Jeff Crump and Bettina Schormann

-Pan-Roasted Mushrooms Recipe
+Pan-Roasted Mushrooms FAQs

 - 3 tablespoons extra-virgin olive oil

-- 8 cups sliced wild mushrooms, such as chanterelle, shiitake, oyster, trumpet, or morel, preferably just a single variety and not a mix
+- 8 cups sliced wild mushrooms such as chanterelle, shiitake, oyster, trumpet, or morel, preferably just a single variety and not a mix

 - 2 tablespoons water

-- 3 to 4 tablespoons unsalted butter, cut into small chunks
+- 3 to 4 tablespoons unsalted butter cut into small chunks

 - 2 tablespoons minced shallots

-- 1 tablespoon chopped fresh thyme
+- 1 tablespoon chopped thyme leaves

-- 1 tablespoon chopped fresh chives
+- 1 tablespoon chopped chives

-- 1 clove garlic, minced
+- 1 garlic cloves minced

 - Salt and freshly cracked black pepper

-- 2. Remove the skillet from the heat, stir in the butter, shallots, thyme, chives, and garlic, and toss just until the butter melts.
+- Remove the skillet from the heat, stir in the butter, shallots, thyme, chives, and garlic, and toss just until the butter melts.
 Season to taste with salt and pepper.

-Nov 28, 2011
+Originally published November 28, 2011

 I used wild foraged chanterelle mushrooms, and this was a delicious way to prepare them.
 I was dubious about not stirring or shaking the pan while they cooked, but the end result was perfectly roasted mushrooms.
 I can’t wait to make them again.